 Download Google offline maps for Zanskar Valley and MapsMe before heading there, and bring hiking maps with you if you intend to walk around.
 The better you are prepared, the safer the journey will be.
 Also stock up on cash.

 So there you are.
 This is how we made it to Zanskar valley.
-If you have any questions or updates about how to get there or what to do, please let us know.
+If you have any questions or updates about how to get there or what to do, please let us know in the comments below.